Last updated

 .
 It'll take up roughly 300GB of disk space.

-If you download the snapshot into an existing folder, you'll need to use the aws s3 sync
+If you download the snapshot into an existing folder, you'll need to use the --delete

 flag to remove files from any previous downloads.
 You can also remove the contents of destination folder manually.
 If you don't, you will see duplicate Entities that have moved from one file to another between snapshot updates.